StuartsProjects/GPSTutorial/GPS performance comparisons/Readme.md

 Using the TPL5110 to power down node a node (with Arduino serial boot loader installed) does give you a very low headline grabbing sleep current of maybe 0.1uA or even less but because of the extended wakeup times this can equate to 0.33mAhr per day sleeping and waking.

-With the processor powered in deep sleep using a TPL5010 as an interrupt wakeup timer use far less, 0.037mAhr per day, simply because the startups are very much quicker.
+With the processor powered in deep sleep using a TPL5010 as an interrupt wakeup timer use far less, 0.037mAhr per day, simply because the start-ups are very much quicker.
 So they are significant power savings to be had using a bare bones Arduino set-up and the TPL5010 as a wakeup timer.
 If you remove the Arduino serial boot loader then there is not a lot to choose between the two methods, although the TPL5010 does provide added flexibility.

 There is a far more flexible option than the TPL5110 approach, you can build a bare bones ATMega based tracker with LoRa device and use a DS3231 real time clock as a wakeup timer, this provides programmable wakeup times from seconds to one month.
 You also have the benefit of an accurate real time clock on the tracker.
-A prototype tracker setup this way running from a single LifePO4 (3.6V) battery has a sleep current of 0.9uA.
+A prototype tracker set-up this way running from a single LifePO4 (3.6V) battery has a sleep current of 0.9uA.